DIF: Diversity and Inclusion Innovation Funds Details

 Stanford’s commitment to diversity is broadly conceived and includes, but is not limited to, culture, socioeconomic background, race, ethnicity, gender, gender identity, sexual orientation, disabilities, religion, and life experience.
 A diverse community of scholars asks unexpected questions and contributes divergent insights, pushing the forefront of knowledge further and faster.
 As a result, the Stanford community reaps the educational benefits of diversity, while preparing future generations of leaders for a global society.

-Proposals will be accepted from graduate students, postdoctoral scholars, and graduate student or postdoctoral scholar organizations in all programs and departments in any of the seven schools.
+Proposals will be accepted from graduate students, postdoctoral scholars, and graduate student or postdoctoral scholar organizations in all degree programs in any of the seven schools.

 Selection criteria include:

 - Project Quality & Impact: Does the overall project advance the diversity mission of Stanford University.
 This could include:

 - Support the academic success and interests of a diverse graduate student or postdoctoral scholar population

 - Enhance the quality of the educational experiences of a diverse graduate student or postdoctoral scholar population

 - Cultivate an interest in academic careers and aim to diversify the professoriate

 - Encourage undergraduate students from underserved backgrounds to consider PhD programs and a research career

 - Leadership Team: Be directed by and largely involve currently enrolled Stanford graduate students or postdoctoral scholars.
 Is the leadership team energetic, committed, and representative of the project area?

 - Application Quality: Is the application well written and concise?